Berry Bros. & Rudd: Cutty Sark whisky

 In 1923 Berry Bros. & Rudd launched Cutty Sark Scotch whisky.
 The whisky brand was owned by Robertson and Baxter which was controlled by the Robertson sisters led by Ethel Robertson in the 1950s.
 The whisky was still marketed by Berry Bros. & Rudd.

 In 2010 the brand was sold to The Edrington Group; under the deal, Berry Bros. & Rudd acquired The Glenrothes single malt brand, which was then sold back to Edrington in 2017.

 Berry Bros. & Rudd's Broking Exchange (BBX)

 Berry Bros. & Rudd was the first wine merchant to open an online shop, launching bbr.com in 1995.
 Today it also has an online wine trading platform called BBX (Berry Bros. & Rudd's Broking Exchange).
 It enables customers to sell and trade their own wines if they are stored in the company's bonded warehouses.
 Today BBX is the world's most extensive online fine wine trading platform.

-The Future of Wine report

-In May 2008, a team from Berry Bros. & Rudd – Jasper Morris MW, Alun Griffiths MW, Simon Field MW, and David Berry Green – drew up a document of speculations into the state of the wine industry in the coming 50 years, The Future of Wine.
-Among the predictions for 2058 were suggestions that China may become one of the world's biggest producers, that grapes will be grown hydroponically in floating offshore vineyards, and honey bees could be trained to detect wine faults.